 The Short Version:

 Katherine Scott Crawford was born and raised in Greenville, South Carolina.
-She holds degrees in English and Speech & Communications Studies from Clemson University, the College of Charleston and The Citadel—and is currently working toward a MFA in Writing from the Vermont College of Fine Arts.
+She holds bachelor’s and master’s degrees in English and Speech & Communications Studies from Clemson University, the College of Charleston and The Citadel—and recently earned an MFA in Writing from the Vermont College of Fine Arts.
 A former newspaper reporter and outdoor educator, she lives in the mountains of Western North Carolina with her family.
+There, she teaches at a small liberal arts college, writes a weekly newspaper column, and works on her next historical novel.
 Keowee Valley is her first novel, an historical adventure set in the Revolutionary-era Carolinas and in the Cherokee country.

 The Long Version: